mjay768/PointsManagerWebService/Readme.md

 Please clone the repository and make sure you have the following libraries installed.
-If not, please read include guide on how to install Python libraries
+If not, please read included guide on how to install Python libraries
 1. Flask v1.1.2
 2. Flask-RESTful 0.3.8
 3. Python requests library
-4. Python re (regular expressions library)

 #### How to install Python Libraries:
 `pip install requests` to install **requests** library<br>